xT0mR0x/doks/content/en/blog/goscanner/index.md

 ## Overview

-This is a simple Golang program that performs port scanning and grabbing of a specified host.
-The program can either scan a range of ports or all available ports.
-It also uses multiple threads to scan the ports concurrently, increasing the efficiency of the scanning process.
+This is a simple Golang program that performs port scanning and grabbing of a specified host. you can download from GitHub --> [here](https://github.com/xT0mR0x/Go_Pentesting/tree/main/GoScanner)

-We uses the following packages:
+Builtin packages:

 `"flag"` package to parse command line arguments